How do we remember our contributors?

-Inexhaustible force and fervor fueled the scholar, the co-captain running back, track and field state champion, the editor-in-chief.
+Inexhaustible force and fervor fueled the scholar, the co-captain running back, the track and field state champion, the editor-in-chief.
 The 2019 recipient of the Fr.
 Carl Mitchell Allnoch Athletics Memorial Award for Excellence in Academics always dismissed any accomplishment short of a triumph.
 He epitomized the ideal of the complete St. Thomas student before accepting a football opportunity at Hampton University.

 BMOC – Big Muscle On Campus

 A down and dirty ab fab five – big, bruising, and bone-crushing two-sport bullies, all as personable as they were menacing who understood what it took to be great from every sprint, every squat, every power clean, every drill since they arrived on campus.
 And all were as acclaimed in the classroom as they were in the gridworld and beyond.

 The celebrated foundation supporting the resurgence of Eagle Football began with Parker White ‘13, the first in a series of behemoths and the linchpin in the program’s first undefeated regular season since 1939.
 The 2012 Touchdown Club Lineman of the Year for private schools was also Eagle Rugby’s 2013 MVP in a three-peat state championship closeout.
 The Commended National Merit Scholar accepted a football scholarship to Miami, Ohio.

 Joseph Lowery ’14 immediately seized the torch as the Touchdown Club’s private school lineman par excellence.
 For fun he slam-danced as a four-time state medalist for Eagle Wrestling.
 He closed his acclaimed St. Thomas career earning state recognition in fine arts and receiving the Fr.
 Allnoch Award.